mattmassicotte/XCLint/README.md

 ## Tool Usage

-Just point the `xclint` binary at your `.xcodeproj`.
+Just run the `xclint` binary in your project directory.
 Check out its `-h` flag for more usage.

 ```
+# cd my/project
-# xclint /path/to/MyProject.xcodeproj
+# xclint
 ```

 This will run a default set of rules.
 But, you can customize its behavior with a `.xclint.yml` file.
 The basic structure borrows a lot from [SwiftLint](https://github.com/realm/SwiftLint).